awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. In the **SNS notifications** section, you can optionally enable Systems Manager to send notifications about command statuses using Amazon Simple Notification Service \(Amazon SNS\)\.
 If you choose to enable this option, you need to specify the following:

-   1. The IAM role to trigger Amazon SNS notifications\.
+   1. The IAM role to start Amazon SNS notifications\.

    1. The Amazon SNS topic to be used\.